 Yep!
 After dreaming about doing it for so long, I have finally got around to giving it a go.
 I say giving it a go rather than doing it because the task I have set myself could easily take at least ten years and, well, I can’t predict what’s going to happen tomorrow, let alone in the next ten years of my life.
 Nonetheless, getting to know this planet of ours by cycling around it is my current ambition and thus at this present moment I am somewhere in the world on my beautiful blue bicycle, giving it my best shot.

 Hi.
 My name is Mark Gresser.
 I grew up in the suburb of Glen Forrest in the Perth hills, Western Australia.
 After graduating from La Salle College I took a year off from study, working full time at Nandos in Midland and ending the year with a month-long trip to Thailand.
 I couldn’t wait to go travelling again, but I was keen to complete my education first.
-I spent the next four years at Murdoch University completing a double major in Biological Sciences and Conservation and Wildlife Biology with a minor in Animal Biology, graduating with First Class Honours and a Vice Chancellor’s Commendation for Academic Excellence for placing in the top two percent of students across the university (hard work does pay off).
+I spent the next four years at Murdoch University completing a double major in Biological Sciences and Conservation and Wildlife Biology with a minor in Animal Biology, graduating with First Class Honours and a Vice Chancellor’s Commendation for Academic Excellence.
 While at university, and for six months after, I earned money wrapping countless copies of The West Australian in that pesky plastic wrap, delivering these and magazines through the night to businesses across the Swan Valley.

 With some savings behind me, I slung a backpack over my shoulders and ran away overseas, first stop: Europe.
 It would be twenty-two months before I returned home to knock on my parents’ door, the weight of my backpack replaced with a nagging need to apply myself to my professional interests.
 After three weeks I had secured a job as a zoologist with the Perth-grown environmental consultancy Outback Ecology Services, which was soon to become integrated with the global engineering firm MWH.
 I instantly became part of an amazing team under excellent leadership, and so began an incredible three years exploring remote parts of Western Australia in search of threatened animals and their habitat as part of Australia’s Environmental Impact Assessment process.
 While absolutely loving my work environment and appreciating the chance to understand more about the environmental protection systems in place within (and notably absent from) my home country, I developed a growing desire to get back out into the rest of the world, this time with one most sustainable forms of transport available: the bicycle.